ali-nayeem/MSA/README.md

 # Multi-objective formulation of MSA for phylogeny estimation (Do application-aware measures guide towards better phylogenetic tree?)
-This is a Java Netbeans project built on top of [jMetalMSA](https://github.com/jMetal/jMetalMSA), an open source software tool, where we have added necessary codes to compute multiple sequence problem (MSA) using evolutionary multi-objective (EMO) algorithms and necessary datasets.
+This is a Java Netbeans project built on top of [jMetalMSA](https://github.com/jMetal/jMetalMSA), an open source software tool, which we extended to compute multiple sequence problem (MSA) using evolutionary multi-objective (EMO) algorithms guided by an application-aware measure and added necessary datasets.
 All dependencies (i.e., required modules) of this project are managed by [Apache Maven](https://maven.apache.org/), so it is very easy to install and run.
-Below we describe different features of this repository.
-This work was published in the journal.
+Below we describe its different aspects.

 ## Requirements
 To use this project, the following software tools are required: